John Edward Smith

 - Annual fund-raising campaigns, special events or fund-raisers

 Qualified, tax-exempt 501(c)3 organizations which propose to conduct projects or programs related to the health needs of the citizens of Miami-Dade County, and are seeking funding support from the Dr. John T. Macdonald Foundation should first submit a Letter of Inquiry.
 Letters of Inquiry for the 2022 grant cycle will be accepted from April 15 through June 15, 2022.
 (Letters of Inquiry will not be accepted after 5:00 P.M. on June 15, 2022)

-GRANT FUNDING: Programs and projects are funded, depending upon the project budget, in the $5,000 to $50,000 range with an occasional exception for a program that the Board of Directors finds particularly meritorious.
+GRANT FUNDING: Programs and projects are funded, depending upon the project budget up to $50,000 with an occasional exception for a program that the Board of Directors finds particularly meritorious.